KaranJoseph12/CyclePath/README.md

 ## Acknowledgements

-SafePath was created as part of the MSc in Advanced Software Development at Technological University Dublin.
+SafePath was created as part of the MSc project at Technological University Dublin.